 On January 24, 2023, the Company entered into a Letter of Intent to acquire all the outstanding capital stock of Ronn Motor Group, Scottsdale, Arizona (the 'Acquisition Target').
-This Letter of Intent is subject to due diligence with a final termination date of February 28, 2023, and envisages exchange of stock of the Company for shares in the acquisition target on a 1 for 1 basis, ie. one share of common stock of the Company for each share of common stock of the Acquisition Target.
+This Letter of Intent is subject to due diligence with a final termination date of February 28, 2023, and envisages exchange of stock of the Company for shares in the acquisition target on a 1 for 1 basis, ie. one share of common stock of the Company for each share of preferred stock of the Acquisition Target, and one share of preferred stock of the Company for each share of preferred stock in the Acquisition Target.
 The Parties executed a definitive agreement on February 16, 2023.